magnesj/ResInsight/docs/RftPlot.md

 published: true
 ---

+![]({{site.baseurl}}/images/RftPlot.png)

-An RFT (_Repeated Formation Tester_) plot is a special well plot for displaying observed formation pressure and simulated formation pressure, and for comparing those.
+An RFT (_Repeated Formation Tester_) plot is a special well plot for comparing observed formation pressure and simulated formation pressure.
 The curves are plotted as pressure against true vertical depth (TVD).
-Simulated pressure data may be a part of the grid model (\*.rft) and observed pressure data are loaded from well log files (\*.las).
+Simulated pressure data is retreived directly from the grid model or from the corresponding (\*.rft) files, while observed pressure data are loaded from well log files (\*.las).

-![]({{site.baseurl}}/images/RftPlot.png)

 ## Create New RFT Plot
 There are several ways to create new RFT Plots.

-**From the Plot Object Project Tree**
+**From the Project Tree in the Plot Main Window**
 - Select context command **New RFT Plot** for _Well Path_ node or _RFT Plots_ node.

-**From the Project Tree**
+**From the Project Tree in the Main Window**
 - Select context command **New RFT plot** for a simulation well.

 **From the 3D view**